BuddyLReno/smarquee/README.md

 Updates the animation's timing function.

+#### resetStyleProperties()

+Removes all style properties that were updated via the API methods after init.

 #### deInit()

 Deinitializes the smarquee instance.
 The instance will require a call to `init()` to restart.